המוסד למען קדושת חיי אדם

 God creates human beings with a capacity to feel and express gratitude for His gifts and mercies.
 He also builds into us a tendency for error and ignorance, so providing for atonement and forgiveness before listing all the laws shows our Heavenly Father's merciful nature and deep love for His children.

 Torah imposes guilt when a person or community knows of their offense or, if ignorant of their mistake, upon learning of their offense.
-Guilt is also imposed upon a person who fails to point out the offense.
-During times in Jewish history when a temple stands, after the offense is acknowledged or proven, animal sacrifices are offered as a way to atone.
-These animal sacrifices represent offerings to God of our 'animal soul,' that part of our instinctive nature that exceeds its intended use and so causes harm to others and ourselves and offends the Creator.
-Today, we sacrifice our 'animal soul' to God through sincere prayers of repentance.
+In biblical times, after the offense is acknowledged or proven, unblemished food animal sacrifices are offered as a way to atone.

-We live in a time when we have neither a temple in which to offer animal sacrifices to atone for the personal and community madness of idol worship, nor consensus about what is madness.
-Many people are confused, defensive and wounded.
-They are not open to learning about moral objectivity or personal and community responsibility when it comes to child sacrifice and other offenses against man and God.
+Today, we have no central temple in which to offer animal sacrifices nor do we have consensus for what we should atone.
+People are confused, defensive, wounded, ideological.
+They reject moral objectivity or personal and community responsibility when it comes to child sacrifice and other offenses against man and God.

 Please share this post on your social media to amplify our message in this troubled world.
 Thank you.